/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 Problem: Headswap produces lighting contradiction (head shadows don't match body shadows).

 Solution: Either flip source image horizontally before headswap (if pose allows), or use advanced inpainting to adjust head lighting direction after swap.
+For advanced pose and body position matching, see my depth ControlNet posture transfer guide.

 Automated Lighting Analysis: